Home » Blog » 12-Month Healthcare Programs

 “In this day and age, formal education is essential for preparing dental assistants to perform intraoral functions,” says Sidonia Peto, education director at the ADAA.
 “This includes infection control, radiography, and a variety of additional critical procedures performed routinely by dental assistants.”

 Not all states require certification, but it can boost your career.
 Depending on your state, you can take either the Dental Assistant National Board’s Certified Dental Assistant (CDA) exam or the National Entry Level Dental Assistant test.
 Additional certifications are offered for students looking to work in specialized fields like orthodontics.
+See the table below for a quick overview of the earning potential, and visit our dental assistant salary guide for a further breakdown.

 Dental Assistants